-Robert had a long history of assaultative and offending behaviours all closely related to his substances misuse.
+Robert had been transferred from Stepping Hill hospital to JMH’s schizophrenia service in Leek, with a diagnosis of Dissocial Personality Disorder, a Schizoaffective Disorder, and a history of poly drug and alcohol misuse.
+He had a long history of assaultive and offending behaviours all closely related to his substances misuse.
 Robert himself acknowledged that these were his problems and his responses also were related to feeling threatened on a ward full of young adult males.

-In a detailed interview, Robert identified that his longer term goal was to break the cycle of his substance and alcohol misuse and to move eventually to his own flat in the community.
+In a detailed interview, Robert identified that his longer-term goal was to break the cycle of his substance and alcohol misuse and to move eventually to his own flat in the community.

-It also emerged at this time that Robert had problems budgeting his monies and that he had a gambling addiction which he acknowledged.
+It also emerged at this time that Robert had problems budgeting his monies and that he had a gambling addiction, which he acknowledged.
 A negotiated support plan was implemented.

 Lenght of Stay: 26 Months